 During this time, it’s also a great idea to follow up with any influencers you’ve made contact with and firm up plans to promote your book.
 You might offer to give away a free copy of your book to a winning audience member, or make some other offer to sweeten the deal.

 Publishing a book is just the beginning.
-Depending on your goals for your book, self publishing can get you more customers, free publicity, and establish you as an expert in your niche.
-This can help you land speaking gigs and build a business within your area of expertise.
+Depending on your goals for your book, self-publishing can get you more customers, powerful publicity, and establish you as an expert in your niche.
+This can help you land speaking gigs, land higher-paying jobs, and build a business within your area of expertise.
 Your book sales can also help fund your lifestyle with passive income.

 Dream big about what you want your book to do for you.
 When you have a vision for where you want your book to take you, it will be easier to take advantage of opportunities as they arise.
 Getting clear on what you want will also help you to be more effective when expanding your network along on your journey.

-So there you have it…that’s how to self publish a book.
-If self publishing a bestseller is something you want to do, and you’re serious about changing your life and your business for the better by getting your book out there in the world, then you need to watch this free 4 part video training, where I walk through the exact steps I’ve taken to write, publish, and market 6 of my own best-selling books (and how I’ve helped 1,000’s of students do the same).
+If publishing a bestseller is something you want to do, and you’re serious about changing your life and your business for the better by getting your book out there in the world, then you’ll want to check out the free training below, where I walk through the exact steps I’ve taken to write, publish, and market 6 of my own best-selling books (and how I’ve helped over 7,000 authors do the same).